hafsah1976/Book-Search-Engine/README.md

 ## Credits

 This project was refactored by Hafsah Nasreen.
-Debugged with the help of Xpert Learning Assistant at the bootcamp portal.
+Debugged with the help of Xpert Learning Assistant at the bootcamp spot portal.
 You can find the source code on GitHub at [Book-Search-Engine](https://github.com/hafsah1976/Book-Search-Engine).

 Special thank you to Spider and the entire LA Team from AskBCS Learning Assistant!